 Analysing the current policy environment; actors, interests, narratives.
 What is the current level of coverage of climate change, environment and the green economy in national agricultural sector policies?
 Where are the gaps, and where are the areas of policy incoherence?

 What are the areas of possible conflict or synergy between agricultural sector goals, climate change and environment goals.
-Where are the bottlenecks as well as for triple wins among climate change adaptation, mitigation and farmer income goals?
+Where are the bottlenecks for triple wins among climate change adaptation, mitigation and farmer income goals?

-What are the barriers and opportunities for increased flexibility, supporting environment and green economy goals in a time of increased uncertainty?
+What are the barriers and opportunities for increased flexibility and supporting environment and green economy goals in a time of increased uncertainty?